 In the event that your employee dies, their beneficiary would be the recipient of this policy without ever having to pay into it.
 This is not only a way to reward and care for your employee and their family, but it’s an attractive bonus to offer prospective employees.
-By using life insurance in this way, your employee benefits program will certainly help you attract and retain great talent.
+By using life insurance for business in this way, your employee benefits program will certainly help you attract and retain great talent.

 What happens to your business when you are gone?
 What happens to the company if something happens to your business partner?
 Is their family or spouse suited to step in and fill their shoes?